mongodb/js-bson/README.md

 ## React Native

-BSON vendors the required polyfills for `TextEncoder`, `TextDecoder`, `atob`, `btoa` imported from React Native and therefore doesn't expect users to polyfill these.
+BSON requires the `atob`, `btoa` and `TextEncoder` globals.
+Old versions of React Native did not support these global objects.  <TODO find versions>.

+If you find yourself on a version of React Native that does not have these globals, either:

+1. polyfill them yourself
+2. use BSON 6.x

 One additional polyfill, `crypto.getRandomValues` is recommended and can be installed with the following command:

 ```sh
 npm install --save react-native-get-random-values